mcp321/Art-Club-for-Kids/README.md

 * All the photos on this website (gallery section included) was downloaded from [pexels](https://www.pexels.com/) except for one photo in the about section which I took myself.

 ## Acknowledgements
-* My mentor for the very good planning, suggestions and feedback
+* My mentor for the very good planning, suggestions and feedback.
 * Tutor support